Qidong-Liu/ANE/README.md

 ## Basic usage
 ### Classification
-We take the Citeseer dataset as an exampleand show how to perform classification tasks for TriGAN:
+We take the Citeseer dataset as an exampleand show how to perform classification tasks for ANE:

 (1) Modify the following parameters in settings.py:
 >TRAIN_INPUT_FILENAME = '/data/Citeseer_input.txt'

 >TRAIN_LABEL_FILENAME ='/data/Citeseer_label.txt'

+>format ='blogcat'

->format ='blogcat'APP = 0
+>APP = 0

 (2) Run the code by: